Is Saturn's Moon Titan Capable of Possessing Organic Life?

 Orbiting around Saturn is a well-sized moon called Titan.
 What makes this moon such a special specimen when considering terrestrial bodies in our solar system which may be capable of harboring organic lifeforms?
 Titan has giant lakes on her surface and there is even rain on the planet!
 The lakes and rain are composed of liquid methane instead of liquid water, but Titan hasn't lost candidacy yet!
 It's been suggested that life on our planet may just be an example of complex chemistry; that is to state, maybe liquid water isn't the only liquid chemical that could potentially aid in the foundation of organic life!

-Cassini's Views of Titam
+Cassini's Views of Titan

 Delving Right In

 First of all, let's begin by stating just how weird Titan is in our nearby galactic neighborhood.
 According to Rizk (2006), Titan may just be the "strangest" of Saturn's moons!
 Considering the uniqueness of Earth which only go alongside her great successes, Titan's interesting and different qualities may be a very good thing to note in our search for life!
 Life on Earth relies heavily on a large celestial body of solids as well as a relatively thick atmosphere.
 Titan is Saturn's biggest moon and it has a "thick nitrogen atmosphere" (Rizk, 2006).
+If there is life elsewhere in our solar system, then Titan seems like a prime candidate indeed!

 One of Titan's Multiple Lakes

-That might mean that, even when considering unicellular life; Titan may be a more likely candidate than Mars.
+All of this might mean that, even when considering unicellular life; Titan may be a more likely candidate than Mars.
 Mars is often said to have some atmosphere; but, that atmosphere would be very thin.
 This is one of the reasons that space agencies have resisted the urge to send astronauts to the red planet right away.
-Also, Mars doesn't seem to possess any large bodies of water like Titan does.
+Also, Mars doesn't seem to possess any large bodies of fluid like Titan does.
 Even if it does snow on Mars, rain may be seldom to nonexistent there.
 On Titan, liquid methane falls from the sky.
 In fact, Rizk (2006) notes that methane on Titan exists not only in its liquidic state on Titan - but, also in its gaseous and solidic states too!
 This is just like water on Earth.
 On our home planet, water exists as a solid (e.g. ice), as a gas (e.g. clouds), and even as a liquid (e.g. oceans).

 Image of Clouds on Titan